Examination and Health History

 10524615_704819789585129_1518072424448267124_n

-And, of course, there are many hours spent as interns for student DCs and as residents for student MDs doing “real life” practical work, applying that course work in caring for real people while under the supervision of instructors and field doctors.
+There are also many hours spent in internships for student DCs and as residents for student MDs doing “real life” practical work, applying that course work in caring for real people while under the supervision of instructors and field doctors.

-If you would like to discuss whether chiropractic care is right for you, just give us a call to schedule your complimentary consultation on the phone or in person.
+Call us to schedule your complimentary consultation on the phone or in person or

 We are waiting to help you!